joeyough/sentry/docs/BUS_FACTOR.md

 ## Architecture (one paragraph)

-A React + Vite single-page app (two routes: `/` analyst UI, `/portal` customer-facing) backed by Supabase for ticket storage, auth, and row-level tenant isolation.
-Integration with VDA's Securonix SNYPR SIEM happens via a Python SOAR playbook that POSTs incident payloads to the Sentry ticket API on analyst-initiated state change.
-Inbound customer email to `soc@vdalabs.com` is routed through a webhook listener that creates or threads tickets.
-The goal of every decision in this repo is: **make the daily copy-paste that runs Sibe's SOC workflow go away, and make it never come back.**
+A React single-page app (five routes: `/` analyst console, `/home` project home, `/client` customer portal, `/dashboard` basic dashboard, `/insights-tiered` Phase 2 reporting preview) backed by a Node.js API on AWS ECS (Fargate), an AWS RDS PostgreSQL database, and two Lambda functions for the SNYPR and email bridges.
+The React app is built via Vite and served as static files through S3 + CloudFront.
+Cloudflare handles DNS, WAF, and inbound email routing for `soc@vdalabs.com`.
+All infrastructure is declared in Terraform.
+VDA operates the deployment and controls its operational data from day one.
+The goal of every decision in this repo is: **make the daily copy-paste that runs the SOC workflow go away, and make it never come back.** Scale: ~11 SOC analysts serving ~150 customers.

+## The daily workflow this replaces

+Today, when a SOC analyst decides an incident in SNYPR needs customer communication, they draft the email in Gmail by hand, look up the customer's contacts in Hudu (VDA's KB portal), paste the addresses into Gmail, send from the shared `soc@vdalabs.com` address, move the incident to "awaiting customer" in SNYPR, and paste the sent email back into the incident comments.
+When the customer replies, the analyst copies the reply into SNYPR too.
+Wrong-client data leakage happens because contacts are looked up by hand.
+Follow-ups are tracked by memory.

+Sentry replaces this with: analyst marks the incident in SNYPR, a SOAR playbook creates a ticket with the correct customer auto-recognized and contacts pre-filled, the analyst writes the message and sends from the tool, replies thread automatically, and SLA reminders fire when the customer doesn't respond.

 ## Dependencies (complete list)